uniquerockrz/notes.sauravmodak.com/docs/book_notes/Atomic Habits.md

 * the many: humans tend to follow the norms and habits of the group at large
 * the powerful: we want to follow the habits of people who are respected and the starts of our field.

+### Fixing Bad Habits By Making Them Unattractive

+Most of the habits that we do today fulfils an ancient desire.
+We want to eat junk food to solve our hunger.
+We join Tinder to search for potential partners.
+We post on Instagram to alleviate our social status.
+We smoke cigarettes to feel less stressed.

+One of the ways to fix these desires is to fulfil the underlying desire with something else.
+If we are stressed and feel the urge to smoke, we can go for a run.
+If we are hungry, we can eat some healthy food instead of junk.

+Cues are powerful ways that our habits have developed.
+We may feel empty, and immediately we grab the phone and open social media.
+Our brain works on patterns, over the years it has realised that when one feels empty, he/she can escape that feeling just by opening social media, so it immediately does that automatically.
+To avoid that, one should reprogram our brain.

+### How To Make Hard Habits Attractive

+We can make hard habits attractive by associating them with a positive experience.
+Like say, we want to workout, we can add a motivation ritual just before the workout to make it more attractive.
+Eventually our brain will understand the cues, and even if we leave the motivation ritual, we will still be able to do the habit without fail.

+Thus, the key is to do something we feel good immediately before starting the habit.

+## Make It Easy

+This is the third law of behaviour change.

+### How Long Does It Take To Form An Habit

+The key to habit formation is not the time, its number of repetitions.
+At first, when we start an habit, it may look very effortful.
+However, with time, we take less and less effort to do that habit.
+With time, it becomes automatic and we don't need to take any conscious effort to do that habit.

+The more frequently we do an habit, the greater is the chance that it will become more automatic.

+### The Law Of Least Effort

+Our brain tends to like things that take the least amount of effort.
+So. if there is something that we want to do everyday, it should take the least amount of effort to do it.

+So, one of the best ways to form an habit is to reduce the effort to do it.
+One way of saying is to reduce the friction.
+So, if we have to workout everyday, we should always keep the workout clothes in our reach.

+One of the best ways of reducing effort is something I have already covered earlier, it is to organise our cues.

+This principle can also be reversed if there is a bad habit that we want to get rid of.
+Example will be to remove the plug of the television when we are done watching it.